astronomer/airflow-guides/guides/airflow-great-expectations.md

 )
 ```

-Note: If your `great_expectations` directory is not located in the same place as your DAG file, you will need to provide the `data_context_root_dir` parameter.
+> Note: If your `great_expectations` directory is not located in the same directory as your DAG file, you will need to provide the `data_context_root_dir` parameter.

-By default, a Great Expectations task will run validation and raise an Airflow Exception if any of the tests fails.
-To override this behavior and continue running even if tests fail, set the `fail_task_on_validation_failure` flag to “False”.
+By default, a Great Expectations task will run validation and raise an `AirflowException` if any of the tests fail.
+To override this behavior and continue running even if tests fail, set the `fail_task_on_validation_failure` flag to `false`.

 For more information about possible parameters and examples, see the [README in the repository]https://github.com/great-expectations/airflow-provider-great-expectations), and the [example DAG in the provider package](https://github.com/great-expectations/airflow-provider-great-expectations/tree/main/great_expectations_provider/examples).